thingsboard/thingsboard.github.io/docs/pe/user-guide/notifications.md

 notification-center-add-templates:
     0:
         image: /images/user-guide/notifications/notification-center-add-templates-1-pe.png
         title: 'Click the "Add template" button.
 Then enter notification template name and type.
 Select one or more delivery methods.
+In this example, let’s consider the Web delivery method.
 Click "Next";'
     1:
         image: /images/user-guide/notifications/notification-center-add-templates-2-pe.png
         title: 'Enter the subject of the message and the text of the message;'
     2:
         image: /images/user-guide/notifications/notification-center-add-templates-3-pe.png
         title: 'You can use the "Action button" in the notification.
-Enter the button name, select the action type ("Open dashboard" or "Open URL link") and specify the URL link or dashboard that should open when the button is clicked.
-You can also display the icon and set its color.
+Enter the button text, select the action type ("Open dashboard" or "Open URL link") and specify the URL link or dashboard that should open when the button is clicked.
+You can also display the icon in the notification and set its color.
 Click "Next";'
     3:
         image: /images/user-guide/notifications/notification-center-add-templates-4-pe.png
         title: 'The new template is added.'

-notification-center-add-rule:
+notification-center-add-rule-alarm:
     0:
         image: /images/user-guide/notifications/notification-center-add-rule-alarm-1-pe.png
         title: 'Сlick the "Add rule" button.
 Then enter rule name.
-Select Trigger - Alarm.
-Then, select Template from the list or create your own;'
+Select trigger - Alarm.
+Then, select template from the list or create your own;'
     1:
         image: /images/user-guide/notifications/notification-center-add-rule-alarm-2-pe.png
         title: 'Build an Escalation chain.
 Configure one or multiple recipients of the notification.
-Click "Next";'
+Also configure alarm statuses, which will stop the escalation chain Click "Next";'
     2:
         image: /images/user-guide/notifications/notification-center-add-rule-alarm-3-pe.png
         title: 'Filter alarms by type and severity.
+Also select the event types that will trigger notification.
 Click "Add";'
     3:
         image: /images/user-guide/notifications/notification-center-add-rule-alarm-4-pe.png
+        title: 'The new rule is created.'

+notification-center-add-rule-device-activity:
+    0:
+        image: /images/user-guide/notifications/notification-center-add-rule-device-activity-1-pe.png
+        title: 'Сlick the "Add rule" button.
+Then enter rule name.
+Select trigger - Alarm.
+Then, select template from the list and specify recipient.
+Click "Next";'
+    1:
+        image: /images/user-guide/notifications/notification-center-add-rule-device-activity-2-pe.png
+        title: 'Filter notifications by specific devices or by device types.
+You may also select the event types that will trigger notification.
+Click "Add";'
+    2:
+        image: /images/user-guide/notifications/notification-center-add-rule-device-activity-3-pe.png
+        title: 'The new rule is created.'

+notification-center-add-rule-entity-action:
+    0:
+        image: /images/user-guide/notifications/notification-center-add-rule-entity-action-1-pe.png
+        title: 'Сlick the "Add rule" button.
+Then enter rule name.
+Select trigger - Entity action.
+Then, select template from the list and specify recipient.
+Click "Next";'
+    1:
+        image: /images/user-guide/notifications/notification-center-add-rule-entity-action-2-pe.png
+        title: 'Filter notifications by entity type.
+You may also select the event types that will trigger notification.
+Click "Add";'
+    2:
+        image: /images/user-guide/notifications/notification-center-add-rule-entity-action-3-pe.png
+        title: 'The new rule is created.'

+notification-center-add-rule-alarm-comment:
+    0:
+        image: /images/user-guide/notifications/notification-center-add-rule-alarm-comment-1-pe.png
+        title: 'Сlick the "Add rule" button.
+Then enter rule name.
+Select trigger - Alarm comment.
+Then, select template from the list and specify recipient.
+Click "Next";'
+    1:
+        image: /images/user-guide/notifications/notification-center-add-rule-alarm-comment-2-pe.png
+        title: 'The trigger filter allows you to filter alarms by type, severity, and status.
+You may also select to notify only on user comments and skip system comments.
+Optionally, you may notify users on comments update.
+Click "Add";'
+    2:
+        image: /images/user-guide/notifications/notification-center-add-rule-alarm-comment-3-pe.png
+        title: 'The new rule is created.'

+notification-center-add-rule-alarm-assignment:
+    0:
+        image: /images/user-guide/notifications/notification-center-add-rule-alarm-assignment-1-pe.png
+        title: 'Сlick the "Add rule" button.
+Then enter rule name.
+Select trigger - Alarm assignment.
+Then, select template from the list and specify recipient.
+Click "Next";'
+    1:
+        image: /images/user-guide/notifications/notification-center-add-rule-alarm-assignment-2-pe.png
+        title: 'The trigger filter allows you to filter alarms by type, severity, and status.
+You may also select the event types that will trigger notification: assign or unassign.
+Click "Add";'
+    2:
+        image: /images/user-guide/notifications/notification-center-add-rule-alarm-assignment-3-pe.png
+        title: 'The new rule is created.'

+notification-center-add-rule-engine-lifecycle-event:
+    0:
+        image: /images/user-guide/notifications/notification-center-add-rule-engine-lifecycle-event-1-pe.png
+        title: 'Сlick the "Add rule" button.
+Then enter rule name.
+Select trigger - Rule engine lifecycle event.
+Then, select template from the list and specify recipient.
+Click "Next";'
+    1:
+        image: /images/user-guide/notifications/notification-center-add-rule-engine-lifecycle-event-2-pe.png
+        title: 'The trigger filter allows you to filter alarms by type, severity, and status.
+You may also select the event types that will trigger notification: assign or unassign.
+Click "Add";'
+    2:
+        image: /images/user-guide/notifications/notification-center-add-rule-engine-lifecycle-event-3-pe.png
+        title: 'The new rule is created.'

+notification-center-add-rule-integration-lifecycle-event:
+    0:
+        image: /images/user-guide/notifications/notification-center-add-rule-integration-lifecycle-event-1-pe.png
+        title: 'Сlick the "Add rule" button.
+Then enter rule name.
+Select trigger - Integration lifecycle event.
+Then, select template from the list and specify recipient.
+Click "Next";'
+    1:
+        image: /images/user-guide/notifications/notification-center-add-rule-integration-lifecycle-event-2-pe.png
+        title: 'The trigger filter allows you to filter alarms by type, severity, and status.
+You may also select the event types that will trigger notification: assign or unassign.
+Click "Add";'
+    2:
+        image: /images/user-guide/notifications/notification-center-add-rule-integration-lifecycle-event-3-pe.png
+        title: 'The new rule is created.'

+notification-center-add-rule-entities-limit:
+    0:
+        image: /images/user-guide/notifications/notification-center-add-rule-entities-count-limit-1-pe.png
+        title: 'Сlick the "Add rule" button.
+Then enter rule name.
+Select trigger - Entities limit.
+Then, select template from the list and specify recipient.
+Click "Next";'
+    1:
+        image: /images/user-guide/notifications/notification-center-add-rule-entities-count-limit-2-pe.png
+        title: 'The trigger filter allows you to filter entities by type and setup threshold.
+Click "Add";'
+    2:
+        image: /images/user-guide/notifications/notification-center-add-rule-entities-count-limit-3-pe.png
+        title: 'The new rule is created.'

+notification-center-add-rule-api-usage-limit:
+    0:
+        image: /images/user-guide/notifications/notification-center-add-rule-api-usage-limit-1-pe.png
+        title: 'Сlick the "Add rule" button.
+Then enter rule name.
+Select trigger - API usage limit.
+Then, select template from the list and specify recipient.
+Click "Next";'
+    1:
+        image: /images/user-guide/notifications/notification-center-add-rule-api-usage-limit-2-pe.png
+        title: 'The trigger filter allows you to filter entities by API features.
+You may also select the event types that will trigger notification: enable, warning, disabled.
+Click "Add";'
+    2:
+        image: /images/user-guide/notifications/notification-center-add-rule-api-usage-limit-3-pe.png
+        title: 'The new rule is created.'

+notification-center-add-rule-new-platform-version:
+    0:
+        image: /images/user-guide/notifications/notification-center-add-rule-new-platform-version-1-pe.png
+        title: 'Сlick the "Add rule" button.
+Then enter rule name.
+Select trigger - New platform version.
+Then, select template from the list and specify recipient.
+Click "Next";'
+    1:
+        image: /images/user-guide/notifications/notification-center-add-rule-new-platform-version-2-pe.png
+        title: 'Optionally enter a description, then click "Add";'
+    2:
+        image: /images/user-guide/notifications/notification-center-add-rule-new-platform-version-3-pe.png
         title: 'The new rule is created.'

 ---